chrisjbillington/setuptools-conda/README.md

                             standard setuptools format, e.g. 'foo >= 2.0;
                             sys_platform=="win32",bar==2.3'.
 Also accepts a
                             list of strings if passed into `setup()` via `command_options`.
-Defaults to the
+Defaults to any requirements
-                            `setup_requires` argument to `setup()`, and can
+                            listed in a `pyproject.toml` under [build-
+                            system]/requires, or if none, any requirements
+                            listed in the `setup_requires` setuptools
-                            therefore be omitted if the build dependencies when building for conda do not differ.
+                            configuration option.
+Can be be omitted if the build dependencies when building for conda do not differ.
   --install-requires        Runtime dependencies, as a comma-separated list in
                             standard setuptools format, e.g. 'foo >= 2.0;
                             sys_platform=="win32",bar==2.3'.
 Also accepts a